Banking 101 –

 Tax is one of the few certainties in life; higher income and bigger gains mean a higher potential tax liability.
 There are, however, many ways to structure your finances to increase tax efficiency.

-Why is it important to structure your assets tax-efficiently when you're a high-net-worth individual?
+Why is it important to structure your assets tax-efficiently when you are a high-net-worth individual?
 Simply put, better tax efficiency helps you to protect and grow your wealth and enables better investment returns.
 The use of relevant tax allowances and exemptions can make all the difference in achieving personal financial objectives.

-A wealth planner can advise you on how to be tax-efficient and how to measure tax efficiency to grow your wealth and achieve your short and long-term goals.
+A Wealth Planner can advise you on how to be tax-efficient and how to measure tax efficiency to grow your wealth and achieve your short- and long-term goals.
 The use of the below allowances and structures can be key elements of a personalised tax-efficient wealth plan, aligned to your objectives.

 How to be tax-efficient: UK investor tips